localz/consul-backup-restore/README.md

     }
 )
 ```
 Callbacks has an error argument and a result argument.
-The result will return keys as they are backed up.
+The result will return an array of keys that were backed up.

 Options
 * s3_bucket_name: If you wish to use AWS's s3 bucket, specify the buckets name.